LorenzoPichetti/SbatchMan/docs/index.md

 <p align="center">
   <img src="images/sbatchman.png" alt="SbatchMan Logo" width="100"/>
 </p>
-With SbatchMan, you can easily run and manage code experiments across multiple remote clusters.
-It streamlines your workflow, letting you focus on your research instead of dealing with the complexities of job submission and cluster management.
+SbatchMan simplifies the process of running and managing code experiments on multiple remote clusters.
+It streamlines your workflow, allowing you to focus on your research rather than the complexities of job submission and cluster management.

 To get started, check out the [installation guide](learn/install.md) to set up SbatchMan on your system.
 Then, follow the [tutorial](learn/tutorial.md) to learn how to use SbatchMan effectively.